 Pooled viral CRISPR screening

 Similarly to shRNA screens, CRISPR can be used in a range of biological contexts, investigating gene function in either positive selection or negative selection screens.
 Compared with shRNA screens, however, pooled CRISPR screens typically display low levels of off-targets and biological variation making the hit identification easier.
 The VCFG houses the latest generation of genome-wide pooled CRISPR libraries for human (Brunello library) and mouse (Brie library) screening of protein coding genes.
 Both libraries contain 4 sgRNA per gene (in total 76,441 sgRNA in the Brunello library and 78,637 sgRNA in the Brie library), and they implement the latest algorithm for optimal sgRNA design enabling highly efficient genome editing.
+The VCFG also houses both human and mouse pooled activator and inhibitor libraries, CRISPRa (Calabrese and Caprano) and CRISPRi (Docetto and Dolomiti).
 To identify genes responsible for the phenotype, we use next-generation sequencing, and together with the Molecular Genomics core we offer a full sequencing pipeline and subsequent data analysis and hit identification is fully supported by the VCFG bioinformatics team.

 Arrayed synthetic CRISPR screening